Souls of the Departed

 "Souls of the Departed" is the twelfth episode and midseason premiere of the fifth season of the American fantasy drama series Once Upon a Time, which aired on March 6, 2016.
+This episode also acts as the series' 100th.

 In this episode, Emma, Snow, David, Regina, Henry, Robin, and Mr. Gold arrive in the Underworld.
 In flashbacks, the Evil Queen celebrates her birthday.

 Plot

 Opening sequence

 The fallen Storybrooke clock tower in the Underworld appears in the red-tinted forest.

 Event chronology

 The Enchanted Forest events take place after "Page 23" and some time before "Hat Trick".
 The Storybrooke events take place during "Swan Song", after Emma makes a deal with Mr. Gold and before the group's departure for the Underworld.
 The Underworld events take place after Hook's death in "Swan Song".

 In the Characters' Past

 In the Enchanted Forest, Prince Henry is trying to convince his daughter, Regina, still after Snow White's heart, to give up vengeance, but she is unable to let go of her anger.
 He turns to the Magic Mirror in desperation to speak with Cora, believing that the best way to force Regina to get over Snow White is to just help her complete her plot, which Prince Henry is not in favor of.
 Unknown to Prince Henry and Regina, Cora has managed to enter the realm of the Enchanted Forest through the mirror again.
 Later on, Prince Henry meets with Snow White in the woods.
 The real Prince Henry comes up behind her, and Snow realizes that the first Prince Henry was actually Cora, who rips out her heart while she is distracted.
 Cora takes Snow's heart to Regina as a birthday present, only to then learn that Snow's heart was switched out with that of a guard.
 It turned out that Prince Henry saved Snow White by switching the hearts.
 A furious Regina then shrinks her father and condemns him into the very box that was holding the heart.
 Regina confronts Cora and sends her mother back into the mirror and seals it forever.
 At the last minute Cora takes the box containing her husband so Regina will be truly alone.